 - 1 teaspoon black peppercorns crushed

 - 3 egg yolks organic

-Bring the white vinegar, wine, shallots, tarragon branches and pepper to a boil in a small saucepan.
-As soon as it boils, reduce the heat and leave to reduce for about 5 minutes until there's about a couple of tablespoons.
-Pour into another bowl and set aside to cool then filter out the shallots and herbs using a sieve.
+- Sauté the chopped shallots in a little butter in a saucepan over a medium heat.
+When translucent, add the white wine vinegar, white wine, tarragon stalks (not the leaves) and crushed pepper to a boil in a small saucepan.
+As soon as it boils, reduce the heat and leave to reduce for about 10 minutes until there's about 2-3 tablespoons.
+Filter the liquid using a sieve into a bowl then return to the saucepan.

 - Introduction to Saint-Germain-en-Laye;

-- Take my DIY chocolate and pastry tour of Saint-Germain-en-Laye;
+- Take my online DIY chocolate and pastry tour of Saint-Germain-en-Laye;

 - Self-Guided Tour of Saint-Germain-en-Laye, including a rooftop visit to the castle.